In a shocking (and awesome) announcement by the Monarch Joint Venture (MJV), eastern monarch populations are up 144% from last year!

 Photo by Naturedigger

 If you're a news junkie like most of us living the United States have become, you've undoubtedly run across the numerous articles about the dramatic decrease in our western monarch population in 2018.
-Our MJV partner, Xerces Society, who conducts the annual Thanksgiving count, released a statement this week which is truly alarming and should cause concern among not only the western states where this is occurring, but everywhere, since this unprecedented decline is likely caused by several factors that affect everyone.
+Our MJV partner, Xerces Society, who conducts the annual Thanksgiving count, released preliminary overwintering monarch numbers in an alarming statement this week which should cause concern among not only the western states where this is occurring, but everywhere, since this unprecedented decline is likely caused by several factors that affect everyone.
 Below is an excerpt: